-I grew up in the San Francisco Bay area, a little east bay suburban town, at least at the time, called San Ramon.
+I grew up in the San Francisco Bay area in a little east bay suburban town, at least at the time, called San Ramon.
 My parents were wine drinkers and connoisseurs so wine was a staple in our home from an early age.
-I have many memories of visiting wineries in Napa and Sonoma as a boy with my folks when things were a little "looser" at those wineries and the crowds were sparse.
+I have many memories of visiting wineries in Napa and Sonoma as a boy with my folks when things were a little "looser" and the crowds were a little more sparse.
 Back when we could run and play amongst the barrels and tanks while my parents tasted and no one batted an eye.
 The smell of the cellar was imprinted on my brain.

-Fast forward a few years and I found myself moving in with my big brother in San Francisco shortly after high school.
-He got me a job at a local pizza place and what was supposed to be a two month stay in the city for a high school graduation present became a 5 year journey in the culinary arts and the San Francisco nightlife.
-Where I was exposed to many amazing wines and my interest in wine and winemaking started to come to fruition.
-So in 2000 I moved to San Luis Obsipo to do a harvest at a winery that a family friend was connected to and start attending some Junior college to prepare and finish some core work in order to get a degree from Cal Poly San Luis Obispo in Fruit Science.
-While working on my education, I continued to work at this small winery in the northern Santa Barbara county town of Santa Maria.
-Unfortunately that winery is no more as my mentor and all around neat guy, Ardison Phillips has since passed away, but I learned so much in those four years I worked along side Ardison and his son Bailey.
-This is also when my passion for Rhone wines took hold.
-I drank every bottle of rhone varietals I could get my hands on and then moved on to the actual Rhones when I could afford them.
+Fast forward a few years and I found myself moving in with my big brother in San Francisco immediately after high school.
+He got me a job at a local pizza place and what was supposed to be a two month stay in the city for a high school graduation present, became a 5 year journey in the culinary arts and the San Francisco big city life.
+I was exposed to many amazing wines and my interest in wine and winemaking started to come to fruition.
+So in 2000 I moved to San Luis Obsipo to do a harvest at a winery that a family friend was connected to and to also start attending some junior college to prepare and finish some core work in order to get a degree from Cal Poly San Luis Obispo in Fruit Science.
+While working on my education, I continued to work at a small winery in the northern Santa Barbara county town of Santa Maria.
+Unfortunately that winery is no more as my mentor and all around neat guy, Ardison Phillips passed away, but I learned so much in those four years I worked along side Ardison and his son Bailey.
+At the same time my passion for Rhone wines took hold.
+I drank every bottle of the rhone varietals I could get my hands on and then moved on to the actual Rhones when I could afford them.
 I was hooked.
-At this point I had the bright idea that if I ever got to create my own label, I was going to concentrate exclusively on Grenache as many Pinot makers were doing and still do.
-But it was not yet time.
+At this point I had the bright idea that if I ever got to create my own label, I was going to concentrate exclusively on Grenache.
+Someday, someday...

-So with a few credit cards and what little money I had at the time, in 2013, I starred my own wine company.
+So with a few credit cards and what little money I had in 2013, I starred my own wine company.
 And here we are.
-I found some great spots that I feel showcase what various clonal selections and terrior can do for this ever so versatile grape and as time has gone on, I've evolved in my wine making to 100% whole cluster on all wines.
-Native yeast, no to little intervention and clean, balanced, thought provoking wines made in a natural wine making style.
-However, I am not a "natural wine" guy in that I reserve the right to shepherd my wines through the process as with any natural process, things can go sideways from time to time.
-And subscribing to trends and fads in anything is inherently not authentic.
+I found some great spots that I feel showcase what various clonal selections and terrior can do for this ever so versatile grape and as time has gone on, I've evolved in my wine making to 100% whole cluster fermentation on all my wines.
+Native yeast, no to little intervention and clean, balanced, thought provoking wines made in a blanced style.
+I find subscribing to trends and fads in anything is inherently not authentic.